Ottawa

 Complete a year-end summary of payroll information returns ( T4 Slip )

-The main thing you’ll have to do is open a payroll in Canada program account, and you’ll need to provide the following documentation in order to process Canada payroll (Note: some of these items may not apply to your situation):
+To open a payroll in Canada program account, and you’ll need to provide the following documentation in order to process Canada payroll (Note: some of these items may not apply to your situation):

 Date employees received their first wages